setun-90/ESER-32/README.md

 * durchgangeinheit (tests channels and some essential devices) (in progress);
 * recheneinheit (tests CPUs) (in progress).

 The test is successful if it returns normally, i.e. doesn't call terminate after throwing an exception or doesn't segfault.

-To assist debugging, a gdb mode is available: simply pass `MODE=gdb` on the make command line, before the target to build.
+The tests can be run under gdb for debugging.

 ## Documentation
 The principal documentation are the PDFs in doc/: